Bylaws of the

 Sec.
 4. All deliberations of the Association shall be according to Roberts’ Rules of Order, Revised, insofar as they do not conflict with any provisions of the charter and Bylaws of this Association.

 Sec.
-5. Fifteen (15) Members in attendance and in good standing shall constitute a quorum for the transaction of business at a membership meeting.
+5. Fifteen (15) Members in attendance and in good standing shall constitute a quorum for the transaction of business at all membership and Board of Director meetings.

 Sec.
 2. During the intervals between meetings of the Board of Directors, the Executive Committee shall have those powers as shall be delegated to it by the Board of Directors.